aksiksi/python-workshop-2014/outline.md

 The problem here is that you'll have to make sure the directory is created beforehand, or else the program will give the user an error.

 This can be solved by creating the directory in your code.
-Visit the `os` module's [page](http://docs.python.org/2/library/os.html) and read up on how to do that.
+Visit the `os` module's [page](http://docs.python.org/3/library/os.html) and read up on how to do that.

-### Exercise: Take multiple URLs from the user
+### Exercise: Take multiple URLs and filenames from the user

 First, you'll need to somehow display the two prompts multiple times to the user and save the URL and filename each time.
 Second, you'll need to do the same procedure for each URL-filename pair. **Hint:** you'll need to use loops.